surma/surma.dev/content/things/when-workers.md

 ## The Performance Gap is widening

-> **Note:** I hate the “emerging markets” terminology, but to makes this blog post intuitive to as many people as possible, I’ll be using it here.
+> **Note:** I hate the “emerging markets” terminology, but to make this blog post intuitive to as many people as possible, I’ll be using it here.

 Phones are getting faster.
 I don’t think anyone will disagree with that.
 Stronger GPUs, faster and more CPUs, more RAM.
 Phones are going through the same rapid development desktop machines did in the early 2000s.